Four new Covid-19 cases in Singapore, all imported

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-[SINGAPORE] There were four new coronavirus cases confirmed as of Tuesday noon, taking Singapore's total to 57,884.
+[SINGAPORE] There were four new coronavirus cases confirmed as at Monday noon, taking Singapore's total to 57,915.

-They were all imported cases who had been placed on stay-home notices upon arrival in Singapore, said the Ministry of Health (MOH) on Tuesday.
+There were all imported cases, who had been placed on stay-home notices upon arrival in Singapore, said the Ministry of Health (MOH) on Monday.

 BT is now on Telegram!